-- Work-items in a single-work group Similar to \synchthreads (); - Synchronization points between commands and command-queues - Similar to multiple kernels in CUDA but more generalized.
+- Work-items in a single-work group

-- Command-queue barrier. - Waiting on an event.
+Similar to \synchthreads (); - Synchronization points between commands and command-queues - Similar to multiple kernels in CUDA but more generalized. - Command-queue barrier - Ensure all previously queued commands are executed and memory are reflected. - Waiting on an event.